 When a relationship is shattered by infidelity on the part of a sex addict, both partners are left picking up the pieces of their lives.
 This is something done individually at first.
 Your partner needs to work through his issues with his own therapist, while you work through your feelings with yours.
 At a certain point, both of you will need to come together to begin to repair the partnership.
 One of the first steps towards this goal is called “disclosure."

 I am going to be honest with you: as a therapist, I find disclosure to be difficult.
-I call it “The Hairy Beast.”
-It’s a brutal, ugly, and sometimes frightening part of recovery, but it must be dealt with head-on if either side is going to move forward.
+I call it “The Hairy Beast."
+It's a brutal, ugly, and sometimes frightening part of sex addiction recovery, but it must be dealt with head-on if either side is going to move forward.

 If you are cringing at this thought, you already have some sense of how emotionally draining disclosure can be.
 Any way you look at it, you're going to find yourself in deep and treacherous waters.
 It's a very tender process.

 Disclosure can be especially frightening for those in sex addiction recovery.
 Often, part of his addiction includes going to great lengths to hide his behavior, and now he's being asked to open up about all of it: the embarrassing things, the shameful things, and the things he knows will hurt his partner when she finds out.
 Everything he did is suddenly up for grabs.
 It's a position of complete vulnerability.

 He works with his therapist on getting through these intense feelings of fear, while also bringing himself to the realization that his behavior has been selfish and has hurt others.
 He will work towards understanding that he owes his partner this disclosure, regardless of what happens next.